The Impact Garden

 With the Impact Garden model we have developed a Theory of Change, a map that enables you to anchor into your evaluation practice a holistic approach open to learning.

-To jump ahead: download the Impact Garden handout below and get your hands dirty.
+To jump ahead: scroll down to our Impact Garden online course, follow the link and get your hands dirty.

 The “Why” of the Impact Garden